Cleaning is a part of life, unfortunately.

 Henry’s not the only preschooler that gets a kick out of helping around the house.

-9. Why not have them help with sweeping up the floor by making a target for them as Jenny did at Let the Children Play.
+9. Why not have them help with sweeping up the floor by making a target for them like Sugar, Spice and Glitter.

 10. Get even the stubbornest kids to help pick up toys by using tongs only to pick up the toys.